Spinal Decompression Therapy Questions and Answers

 Do you suffer from lower back pain, neck or even carpal tunnel?
 Hoboken Integrated Healthcare offers spinal decompression therapy to help you feel more like yourself.
 Call us for more information or request an appointment online today!
-We serve the surrounding areas of Hoboken, NJ, Jersey City, NJ, Union City, NJ, Secaucus, NJ, Newark, NJ and North Bergen, NJ.
+We are conveniently located at 90 Hudson St Hoboken, NJ 07030.

 Chronic back pain can sap the energy and life out of you, especially when treatments fail to bring relief.
 You deserve to live your life with freedom and joy, to do what you love, and to interact with those you care for without the hindrance of chronic back pain.
 At Hoboken Integrated Healthcare, we are pleased to offer an alternative treatment for chronic back pain known as spinal decompression therapy to any who have yet to find an effective treatment for their chronic back pain condition.